- Indexed using PubMed Central (PMC), DOAJ, ESCI, and Scopus

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons license.

-The APC for this journal is currently $1500 USD.
+The APC for this journal is $2650 USD.
 The article processing charge (APC) is payable only if your article is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Before submitting your manuscript to Epigenetics Insights, please ensure you have read the Aims & Scope.